Otumian-empire/swift-python/exercise12c.md

 # what the heck, what if there were about 1000's of args?

-# better version is to use the tuple argument, *arg_name
+# better version is to use the tuple argument, *arg_name - the takeaway is `*`
-# so every thing you pass is seen as a tuple does we can iterate easily
+# all the argument passed is seen as a tuple object thus iteration is feasible

 def many_args(*s):
     for i in s: